Chinese 5 Spice Pork Stir-fry

 I would either have burnt raw vegetables or limp over-cooked vegetables.
 I used to use frozen veg.
 Never use frozen veg in a stir fry.

 If I was thickening the sauce with flour I didn’t cook the flour through before adding the sauce.
 It is very important to make sure the flour is cooked before adding in liquid into it.
 Otherwise you’ll get a raw flour taste that you won’t be able to cover.

 Yeah they were very bad stir-frys.

-It was only learned how to cook the veg right when I followed a proper recipe for one.
-You cook the veg right first, put aside, and then add it back in at the end.
+I only learned how to cook the veg right when I followed a proper recipe for one.
+You lightly fry the veg first, put aside, and then add it back in at the end.

 So if you too find it difficult to get the veg right in a stir-fry the method below is pretty much fool-proof.

 And I learned about the importance of cooking the flour through by following a recipe for Béchamel sauce.